wlerin/feralfilehosting/Feral Wiki/Installable software/Restarting - rtorrent - Deluge - Transmission - MySQL/readme.md

 ### Bash script

 Here is a simple bash script for restarting rtorrent,deluge, transmission (kill only) and mysql with some checks to see they restarted.
+The script performs the basic kill and restart (where applicable) functions outlined in this FAQ.

-If you get errors on restarting a particular programs refer back to this FAQ for troubleshooting.
+If you get errors on restarting a particular program or they fail to start, refer back to this FAQ for troubleshooting.

 ~~~
 wget -qO ~/restart.sh http://git.io/5Uw8Gw && bash ~/restart.sh